Emergency Caller Location Information

 The ECLI Service enables 111 emergency call takers to receive automatically generated geographical information about the likely location of a caller when a 111 call is made from a mobile device on a cellular network.

-The Location Area Service (LAS) system turns that data into information about your mobile device’s likely location.
+The Emergency Location Information System turns that data into information about your mobile device’s likely location.

 Who contributes to the ECLI Service